[This post has already been read 2823 times!]

 If we move from the student view to the teachers’ view, we can ask how to use the Smartphone in the classroom.
 However, Smartphones are often the bane of teachers’ existence because they cause disruptions.
 We will not discuss that challenge in this article.
-We will instead point on possibilities Smartphone technologies offer the wired classroom.
+We will instead point to the possibilities Smartphone technologies offer the wired classroom.
 You should look at the following list as some examples .
-You can add on many other possibilities list.
+You can add to many other possibilities list.
 Before you consider trying any of these ideas, make sure you understand the policies that are in place at your school or institution.
 You should, in addition, have checked with your administrator.

 Use educational apps